cambridge-cares/TheWorldAvatar/Agents/RenewableEnergyAgents/PostcodeWindEnergyAgent/README.md

 Note I: Run MetOfficeWindSensorAgent.wind_sensor_instantiation.py before running PostcodeWindEnergyAgent.wind_energy_instantiation.py.

-Note II: Running any python file available here will require the use of the agent folder.
+Note II: Running any python file available here will require the change of directory to the <root> folder named RenewableEnergyAgents and the use of the agent folder called PostcodeWindEnergyAgent.
 For example, to run wind_energy_instantiation.py use the following command:
          python -m PostcodeWindEnergyAgent.wind_energy_instantiation

          Follow the instructions provided in README.md available under MetOfficeWindSensorAgent to know how to run MetOfficeWindSensorAgent.wind_energy_instantiation.py.